-Having worked with startups for over 15 years means we really understand how much work goes into getting a business off the ground and how much work goes into a startup business plan.
-Writing a business plan is often a baffling task, especially if you have never faced it before, and figuring out what to include in a business plan can get confusing.
+Having worked with recruitment agency startups for over 15 years means we really understand how much work goes into getting a business off the ground and how much work goes into a startup business plan.
+Writing a business plan is often a baffling task, especially if you have never faced it before, and figuring out what to include in a recruitment business plan can get confusing.

 Know it inside out: You might think you know every detail already but you’ll get to know every inch of your business plan while writing it, there shouldn’t be one point in there that you aren’t sure of by the end, forecasting figures isn’t always easy or accurate for startups but it should be educated and reasonable.
-As for everything else, the market positioning, strategy and aims for the business should be well thought out and logically and realistically planned.
+As for everything else, the market positioning, strategy and aims for the recruitment agency should be well thought out and logically and realistically planned.

 The plan need not give in depth technical detail but evidence that you are aware of every action that needs to take place with each small step is the aim.

 Everything in your financial section needs to be as accurate as possible and include expenses, overheads, revenue and a forecast for the next 5 years.
-This may realistically show periods where the business is not making money, not uncommon in the beginning, or not making much money, but stick with honesty and fact here.
+This may realistically show periods where the recruitment agency is not making money, not uncommon in the beginning, or not making much money, but stick with honesty and fact here.

 You have already identified that there is a market out there for your recruitment agency, now identify who this market is.
 Why is the sector is ready for your startup what benefits will it bring to the industry?
 Market segmentation and defining your customer base is important to understand those who you are marketing your product to.
 Include the main demographics that have been identified as your core customer base.

 How will you market your startup recruitment agency to the market and your customer base, covered above?
 Advertising and sales strategy needs to be explained.
 What will your message be and how will you present yourself as an experienced recruitment professional?